 At the arsehole end of the 20th century

 Will we destroy our homes, release ourselves from the

 Weights of gravity?

 I'll be amazed if we survive

 That James left the "ape-like race at the arsehole-end of the 20th century" moment in "Goal, Goal, Goal" is oddly reassuring.
 They allowed a morsel of the apocalypse into their song, and the CD copies of Gloryland World Cup USA '94 will forever keep it as the chaser to "Gloryland"'s sickly-sweet shot.
 It's warped by it's new lyrics, but not entirely—what's leftover articulates the tension of the mid-90s better than any schmaltz or pageantry every could.

 Which doesn't really leave us anywhere but here: Diana Ross missed her penalty, and she's never been allowed to forget it; Daryl Hall, Rick Blaskey, and Charlie Skarbek missed the mark, and nobody seems to remember it; James left the apocalypse in a World Cup single as America started to tear apart, and their song's been left at the arsehole end of the 20th Century.
 We hang onto the strangest things.
 To relive the strangeness of that day, that World Cup, and that era, you'll have to watch all three on repeat.
 Even "Gloryland."

-Alex Robert Ross thinks that Ryan Sessegnon should be in the England squad.
+Alex Robert Ross is a member of an ape-like race; he believes that Ryan Sessegnon should be in the England squad.
 Follow him on Twitter.

 This article originally appeared on Noisey US.